Amazing Events and Activities at Ottawa’s Winterlude Festival 2025

 When does Winterlude take place?

-Winterlude 2024 takes place on weekends from February 2-19, 2024.
+Winterlude 2025 takes place on weekends from January 31-February 17, 2025.
 While most events and activities get underway on Saturdays and Sundays, there are some activities and events open on Fridays as well.
 We recommend coming for a full weekend, Friday to Sunday, to enjoy the festival fully.

 Where does Winterlude take place?

 Below are the main Winterlude sites across Ottawa and Gatineau, as well as the activities you’ll find there during every weekend of the festival.
 While most events take place at these locations, there is also additional programming at other venues across the city.
-Find the full official 2024 Winterlude schedule from Canadian Heritage here.
+Find the full official 2025 Winterlude schedule by visiting Canadian Heritage.

 Snowflake Kingdom, Jacques-Cartier Park, Gatineau